Loans & Collateral

 Before sending any transactions, check these important protocol values by calling mintPaused() in the MarketManager contract.

-1. Protocol Status: Verify if minting of the pToken is not paused:
+1. Protocol Status: Verify if minting of the cToken is not paused:

-Call mintPaused() with the following arguments.
-Returning a 0 or 1 if not paused, else indicating that minting is paused.
+Call actionsPaused() with the following arguments.
+Returning a tuple of booleans, indicating if minting, collateralization, and borrowing is paused.

 Type